 The Company is managed on a volunteer basis by its Board of Directors(D) and Officers (O)

-The LRA meets on the first Monday of most months of the year and looks forward to welcoming all members, councillors and members of the public (see Notices for date & agenda of the next meeting).
+The LRA meets around four times a year on the first Monday of April, July, October and January.
+We look forward to welcoming all members, councillors and members of the public (see Notices for date & agenda of the next meeting).

 All LRA activities are covered by public liability insurance for third-party injury or damage to property.
 LRA members undertake activities at their own risk, although the Directors make every effort to minimize the risk of accidents.